 Bill Tucker '78 '81 Honors the Legacy of Jack Baker

 If you’re an alum of the Illinois School of Architecture, you may have attended an event or reception at the Erlanger House in Urbana.
-The modernist building, designed by former Illinois School of Architecture professor Jack Baker in 1964 for his wife Margaret Erlanger, is made up of large open spaces conducive for dancing and performing.
+The modernist building, designed by former Illinois School of Architecture professor Jack Baker in 1964 for Margaret Erlanger, is made up of large open spaces conducive for dancing and performing.
 Margaret, professor of Dance at Illinois from 1948-1974, started the artists-in-residence program and would often invite professional dancers to hold faculty or guest lecturer positions.
 She bequeathed the Erlanger House to the University of Illinois following her death in 1975 to be used as a space for visiting artists and scholars to stay.

 School of Architecture alum, Bill Tucker (BS Arch ’78, M.Arch ’81) remembers spending time in the Erlanger House with his friend and mentor, Jack Baker, “He couldn’t help students enough.
 He had a passion for sharing and teaching and helping people learn.”
 Tucker recently committed to a generous five-year pledge donation to the Jack S. Baker Memorial Fund in support of the Erlanger House.
 This gift will allow the School of Architecture to renovate and maintain this piece of University of Illinois history that has hosted numerous arts professionals and scholars.